 We realize that these restrictions may create challenges, and we are very sorry for any difficulties they may cause.
 Opportunities exist for “virtual visitation” using a shared iPad in the patient room.
 If patients or their loved ones are interested in this, please contact the nursing unit.
 An invitation to a virtual meeting with a private ID and passcode will be sent to the virtual visitor.
 Hospital staff will be happy to facilitate when able.
 A video chat with a patient’s care team may also be requested.
-If you have questions or concerns, please contact Patient and Guest Relations at 610-431-5457, and they can try to assist you.
+If you have questions or concerns, please call 610-431-5000.

 Chester County Hospital Visitation Exemption Guidelines

 The current visitation policy for Chester County Hospital is listed below.
 Please read all instruction for our guidelines have changed.
 The only visitors permitted are listed below:

 - Obstetrics (Labor and Delivery including post-partum) patients may have one healthy support person stay with them for the duration of the visit.

 - Intensive Care Nursery (ICN) and pediatric patients may have two healthy parents visiting one time per day each (one in the am and one in the pm).

 - Patients who are at the end-of-life, including patients with COVID, may have two healthy visitors at the time of death.